infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 You can fetch your passports from the Hub in order to refresh the local snapshots using the `--fetch` option:

 ```
-$> infinit-passport --fetch --as bob
+$> infinit passport --fetch --as bob
 Fetched passports for user "bob"
-$> infinit-passport --list --as bob
+$> infinit passport --list --as bob
 alice/cluster: bob
 ```

-_**NOTE**: The _infinit-passport_ binary also provides options to fetch all the passports for a specific user or for a specific network._
+_**NOTE**: The _infinit passport_ binary also provides options to fetch all the passports for a specific user or for a specific network._

 That's it, you will now be able to <a href="#link-a-device-to-a-network">link devices to the networks</a> these passports allow you to.